bohagenpratt/1924_Project/README.md

 Women_allcols = df.apply(lambda x: x.str.contains('women', na=False), axis=1).any(axis=1)
 ```

-A visualization of this search shows that most docs date between the 1920s and 1940s, when the issue of citizenship status for American women married to "aliens" was debated in Congress.
+A visualization of this search shows that most docs date between the 1920s-1940s, when the issue of citizenship status for American women married to "aliens" was debated in Congress.

 ![Bar chart showing date ranges](Women_docs_dates.png)

 ### Future Directions

-Using the code and methods outlined here can be the basis
+The code and methods outlined here can be a basis for further research within the DPLA's collections, or adapted for use with the APIs of other digital archives.
+Although the specifics of querying other institutions' APIs makes each pull different, the basic techniques of building DFs and using Pandas for analysis should be widely applicable.

+Future users might consider building queries to find perspectives less well-represented in this dataset, namely those of communities and individuals impacted by these laws.
+Another possible direction is asking whose experiences are **not** represented here.
+For example, although restrictions also targeted immigration from Mexico and Southern Europe during this time period, that is not apparent in these docs.

-### Files
+### Files List

+- **immig_law_docs_500.csv** (uncleaned dataset of 500 docs)
+- **1924proj_docs_clean.csv** (cleaned dataset)
+- **OHagen_week9_challenge.ipynb** (Python notebook w/ API query)
+- **1924_data_cleaning.ipynb**  (Python notebook showing data cleaning process)
+- **1924proj_further_cleanup.ipynb** (Unsuccessful data cleaning attempts)
+- **1924proj_analysis_draft.ipynb** (1st attempts at data analysis & visualizations)
+- **1924Proj_analysis_final.ipynb** (cleaned-up data analysis & visualizations)